 The fifth best MBA in Australia program is Macquarie Graduate school of management.
 It ranks #121-130 globally.
-The MBA program at Macquarie combines theory with real experiences in a global setting by offers opportunities such as exchange programs and internships.
+The MBA program at Macquarie combines theory with real experiences in a global setting by offering opportunities such as exchange programs and internships.

 They also provide flexible study options where the student can choose a pace to complete the degree in two-years or four-years.